Barkhausen-Institut/hermespy/docssource/getting_started.rst

       end

-Each HermesPy :doc:`Scenario </api/hermespy.scenario.scenario>` consists of multiple links between :doc:`Transmitters </api/hermespy.modem.transmitter>`
+Each HermesPy :doc:`Scenario </api/hermespy.scenario.scenario>` may consist of multiple links between :doc:`Transmitters </api/hermespy.modem.transmitter>`
 and :doc:`Receivers </api/hermespy.modem.receiver>`, which are both :doc:`Modems </api/hermespy.modem.modem>`.
+Modems may have different waveforms, carrier frequencies and bandwidths.
 Transmitters feed :doc:`Signal</api/hermespy.signal.signal>` models of electromagnetic waves into a wireless transmission :doc:`Channel </api/hermespy.channel.channel>`.

+All signals are modeled using their complex baseband representation.
 After propagation over said channel, receivers subsequently pick up the distorted signals.

 Both transmitters and receivers perform a sequence of processing steps in order to